 In the situation where a mother has to dry up her milk (e.g. due to a medical reason that precludes breastfeeding), it’s possible for her baby to continue to receive breastmilk, if that’s what the mother wishes.

 If a baby dies, or cannot receive his mother’s breastmilk for a medical reason, some mothers may choose to express and donate their milk to such organisations.

 For some, this is a healing experience as well as one that allows for a more gradual reduction of supply which can reduce some of the pain and discomfort.

-If you’re wondering how to dry up breast milk, you next question will likely be, how long does it take for milk to dry up?
+If you’re wondering how to dry up breast milk, you next question will likely be, how long does it take to dry up breastmilk?

 Most mothers find it usually takes a few weeks to dry up milk supply.

-* This article contains affiliate links to quality products we recommend.
+* This article, how to dry up breast milk, contains affiliate links to quality products we recommend.
 Rest assured, it won’t cost you extra.
 It just means we may be paid a commission if you decide to buy something.
 BellyBelly would never link to products we wouldn’t use ourselves.
 We appreciate your support purchasing items via these affiliate links.

 A: The majority of babies will say their first word between months 11 and 14.
 While ‘mama’ and ‘dada’ tend to be the most commonly heard first words, your baby could say anything he or she has heard often enough.